-Activities or actions that require a revision to an approved work plan are generally changes in project scope and moderate changes to the work plan budget.
+Activities or actions that require a revision to an approved work plan are generally moderate changes in project scope or grant amount.

-- 1. Consult your Board Conservationist for guidance as needed. - 2.
-The grantee's authorized representative provides a request to their Board Conservationist by a "progress report" in eLINK. - 3.
-BWSR staff will review the request. - If the work plan revision request is approved, the Board Conservationist will provide approval via an eLINK journal entry.
-Approval must be obtained prior to expiration of the grant agreement. - If the work plan revision request is denied, the Board Conservationist will provide the denial via an eLINK journal entry.
+- A moderate change in scope of the work plan budget or equivalent of >10% up to 40% of grant amount.
+(For some grant programs, such as DRAP, a work plan budget may consist of a BWSR approved project list.) - > A moderate change that affects 10% 40% of the outputs or the grant amount. - 1.
+Consult your Board Conservationist for guidance as needed. - 2.
+The grantee's authorized representative provides a request to their Board Conservationist. - 3.
+BWSR staff will review the request. - 4.
+If the work plan revision request is approved, the Board Conservationist will provide approval via an eLINK journal entry.
+Approval must be obtained prior to expiration of the grant agreement.

+If the work plan revision request is denied, the Board Conservationist will provide the denial via an eLINK journal entry.